Solar Schools

 Integrate Renewable Energy into the Curriculum

-Rural Renewable Energy Alliance’s Solar Curriculum brings age-appropriate, STEAM-integrated solar energy education to the K-8 classroom, and can be adapted for older students and adults.
+• RREAL Solar Schools Curriculum brings age-appropriate, STEAM-integrated solar energy education to the K-8 classroom, and can be adapted for older students and adults.
 Lesson plans include hands-on activities that cover the basics of electricity, considerations when installing renewable energy, solar energy careers, and more.
-This curriculum was designed in 2020 and incorporates the latest science standards.

-Climate Generation has a comprehensive suite of curriculum for multiple subjects and grade levels, including a specific curriculum on energy that is available online and at no charge.
+• Climate Generation Curriculum is a comprehensive suite for multiple subjects and grade levels, including a specific curriculum on energy that is available online and at no charge.
 These lessons introduce students to energy basics, emphasizes the connection between our energy use and consumption, the resulting impact on our climate and energy solutions that mitigate its impact.

-The U.S. Department of Energy has a wide variety of tools and resources for educators, including videos, coloring books, curriculums, teacher research opportunities and more.
+• U.S. Department of Energy Education Resources include videos, coloring books, curriculums, teacher research opportunities and more.
 Resources are available in English and Spanish.

 Invite Energy Experts into the Classroom